 - Small onions, chopped- 12

-- Tamarind, fresh- 2 inch slice soaked in 4 tbsp warm water
+- Tamarind, fresh- 2 inch slice soaked in ½ cup lukewarm water

-- In a blender, puree the above mentioned ingredients "to puree into paste".
-Keep aside.
+- To a blender jar, add all the above mentioned ingredients "to puree into paste" & puree till smooth.
+Keep it aside.

 - Place a saucepan or clay pot over medium heat, add oil, let it turn hot.

-- Add small onions and a few pinches of salt, saute till translucent.
+- Add small onions, ½ tsp salt & saute till translucent.

 - Add the pureed paste and saute for a few minutes.

-- Add water to thin it down and let it come to a slight boil.
+- Add water and let the gravy come to a slight boil.

-- Add the fish into the sauce, cover the pan with its lid and cook for a few minutes.
+- Add the fish to the gravy, cover the pan with its lid and cook covered for a few minutes.

-- Taste, add salt and more ground pepper if needed.
+- Taste & add more salt and ground black pepper if needed.

-- Remove the pan from the heat, keep covered for sometime.
+- Take the pan off the heat, keep it covered for sometime.